Discounting Best Practices and Biggest Blunders

 For this section, I went to my favorite source—friends and coworkers who also run small businesses.
 They always have plenty of stories to tell of things gone wrong during their learning curve.
 Here’s what I found out didn’t work, and why:

-1. Offering Complex Discount Promotions.
-An example is offering an intricate bundling option like “Buy any 3 quantities of Product A, B, C or D and get a 15% discount.”
+- Offering complex discount promotions.
+An example is offering an intricate bundling option like “Buy any 3 quantities of Product A, B, C, or D and get a 15% discount.”
 This takes too much time and is complicated for the customer to understand.
-Complicating the customer experience potentially kills conversions on the site.
-Thus the lesson here is if using bundling, keep the customer experience clean and effortless.
+By complicating the customer experience, it potentially kills conversions on the site.
+Keep the customer experience clean and effortless.

-2. Giving Away too Much, too Soon.
-Offering heavy discounts without the proper strategy was a mistake that hurt the profit margin and may have affected the overall brand.
-Stephanie Taylor Christensen suggests that every ecommerce marketer should at least answer these questions:
+- Giving away too much, too soon.
+Offering heavy discounts without the proper strategy will hurt your profit margin.
+Stephanie Taylor Christensen suggests that every ecommerce marketer answer these questions:

-3. Discounting Without Taking Into Account the Metrics and Tracking.
+- Discounting without taking into account the metrics and tracking.
 There are a ton of tools to use when determining how to measure the effectiveness of discounting.
-These are often built into the ecommerce platform (Shopify, WooCommerce, etc…) but if you don’t use them there’s not a surefire way to know if the strategy was effective or not.
+These are often built into the ecommerce platform (Shopify, WooCommerce, etc.), but if you don’t use them, there’s not a surefire way to know if the strategy was effective or not.

 Sell Your Book, Your Way